 Who doesn’t love caramel corn or cheesy popcorn?
 And it’s not only delicious, it’s also semi-healthy.
 The only problem with giving away popcorn is finding decorative containers large enough.
 If you’ve gotten it as a gift yourself in the past, you may have those old tins stored away somewhere.
 If you do, this could be an excellent use for them.

 This recipe for caramel corn is scrumptious.
 If you include the peanuts, it tastes a lot like Cracker Jack:

 And here’s the same site’s recipe for cheese popcorn:

 Note 2: You can also try mixing the caramel corn and cheesy corn together in what’s known as the “Chicago Blend.”
-Instructions can also be found on this website.
+Instructions can also be found on the What's Cooking in America website.

 Hot Cocoa Mix

 You can’t really go wrong with homemade hot cocoa mix, unless you fail to use a large enough container.
 This recipe from Ree Drummond’s site is a super-easy, mix-with-water variation: